-The fund pays a management fee at an annual rate that decreases as assets increase, as follows: 0.700% of assets up to and including \$1 billion, 0.680% of assets in excess of \$1 billion and up to and including \$2 billion, 0.650% of assets in excess of \$2 billion and up to and including \$10 billion; and 0.550% of assets in excess of \$10 billion.
+The fund pays a management fee at an annual rate that decreases as assets increase, as follows: 0.700% of assets up to and including \$1 billion, 0.680% of assets in excess of \$1 billion and up to and including \$2 billion, 0.650% of assets in excess of \$2 billion and up to and including \$5 billion, 0.600% of assets in excess of \$5 billion and up to and including \$10 billion; and 0.550% of assets in excess of \$10 billion.

-For the fiscal year ended December 31, 2018, the fund paid LMPFA an effective management fee of 0.70% of the fund's average daily net assets for management services.
+For the fiscal year ended December 31, 2020, the fund paid LMPFA an effective management fee of 0.70% of the fund's average daily net assets for management services.
+The effective management fee reflects any fees waived by the manager (including any fees waived in connection with investments by the fund in affiliated investment companies for which the fund paid a management fee).

-A discussion regarding the basis for the Board's approval of the fund's management agreement and subadvisory agreements is available in the fund's Annual Report for the period ended December 31, 2018.
+A discussion regarding the basis for the Board's approval of the fund's management agreement and subadvisory agreements is available in the fund's Semi-Annual Report for the period ended June 30, 2020.